- All Topics

 "As oil ages, it oxidizes.
 What is the best indicator that the oil has oxidized too much and should be changed based upon the results given in a typical oil analysis?
 We analyze the oil from our mixer gearboxes and will typically run the same oil in the gearbox for several years as long as the oil analysis comes back with good results."

 The first issue here is to define a "typical" oil analysis.
 Most labs have several test packages to choose from that may or may not give an overall solid feel for lubricant oxidation.
 In order to identify lubricant oxidation, it is important to include oil properties monitoring as part of your regular test package.
 This will allow for the extension of drain intervals based on lubricant condition as well as help to identify adverse operating conditions that may exist.
+In some applications, you may even be able to keep re-using oil indifinitely by implementing an oil regeneration system to remove the nano-size contaminants that conventional filtration cannot address.

 Common tests that cover lubricant properties include viscosity, neutralization number (acid number for industrial-based lubricants, base number for mobile equipment) and FTIR.
 The values of the results in all of these tests will increase as the level of oxidation increases (with the exception of base number, which will decrease as the level of acids increase via the oxidation process).